-While they’re not cheap, the BreezeGuard is less likely to break or malfunction than any other option on this list.
+While they’re not cheap (they’re custom made after all), the BreezeGuard is less likely to break or malfunction than any other option on this list.
 That said, if it’s an extra hot day with no breeze, the BreezeGuard is unlikely to help much.

 One of your most affordable options for keeping your dog cool in the car is the Cool Puppy Aluminum Shade.

 This shade comes in a variety of sizes, allowing you to fit the shape of your car.
 Though it’s big enough to cover your car, it also folds down like a blanket and isn’t very big, which allows you to just keep it in your trunk.
 It will keep the interior of your car as much as twenty degrees cooler than the outside of your car.

 You can use paracord to secure the shade, as it comes with brass grommets every foot.
 Manufacturers recommend using a stuff sack to keep the Cool Puppy Aluminum Shade from snagging and ripping when you’re not using it.

 Keep in mind that not all aluminum panels are the same – ensure that you’re purchasing a shade panel specifically made to keep your car cool!